kiranjagajampi65-del/Airbnb-python-project/README.md

-# Airbnb-python-project

-Airbnb Listings EDA Project: New York 2024
+Airbnb Listings Exploratory Data Analysis – New York (2024) Project Overview
-Project Overview
-This project performs Exploratory Data Analysis (EDA) on New York Airbnb data to uncover trends and patterns in rental listings.
-We use libraries like Pandas, Numpy, Matplotlib, Seabornfor cleaning, visualization, and analysis.

-Objective
-The goal of this project is to:
+I analyzed 20,765 Airbnb listings across New York City to understand what drives pricing, how different room types perform, availability patterns, and host behaviors.
+This exploratory data analysis (EDA) uncovers practical insights that guests and hosts can use to make smarter decisions.

+Objectives
-*Analyze room types, prices, and availability across different neighborhoods.
-*Understand host behavior and listing patterns.
+Analyze price variations across different neighborhoods Examine the distribution of room types and availability Study host behavior and listing patterns
-*Detect potential outliers in prices.
-*Provide recommendations for guests and hosts based on insights.
+Identify and manage price outliers
+Provide actionable insights based on the analysis Tools & Technologies
+Category	Tools
+Language	Python
+Data Processing	Pandas, NumPy
+Visualization	Matplotlib, Seaborn
 Dataset
-*The dataset contains 20,765 entries and 22 features, including:

-id: Unique identifier for each listing
-name: Title of the Airbnb listing
-host_name: Name of the host
-neighborhood_group: Group (borough) where the listing is located latitude/longitude: Geolocation of listings
-price: Nightly rental price
-room_type: Type of accommodation (e.g., entire home, private room)
-reviews_per_month: Average monthly reviews for the listing
-availability_365: Number of available days in the year Steps and Workflow
-1. Data Cleaning
-Handle missing data: price, neighborhood, and beds columns had null values.
-Fix data types: Converted last_review to a datetime object.
-Remove outliers: Listings with prices > $1,000 were capped to avoid skewed visualizations.
-2. EDA (Exploratory Data Analysis)
-Room type distribution:

-*Visualized the count of each room type using bar plots.
-*Identified Entire home/apt as the most common room type.
-*Neighborhood group insights:

-*Analyzed price variations by boroughs.
-*Manhattan had the highest average prices.
-Availability trends:

-Used heatmaps to show correlations among price, availability_365, number_of_reviews, and beds.
-Price distribution:

-*Used histograms to show the distribution of prices.
-*Majority of the listings were priced between $50 - $300.
-*Host listings:

-Analyzed hosts with multiple listings using boxplots to identify key contributors.
-Review behavior:

-Used pair plots to show relationships between number of reviews, price, and availability.
-3. Data Visualization
-Pairplot: To see correlations among price, availability, and number of reviews.
-Heatmap: Showing correlations among numerical features.
-Histograms and Boxplots: To detect outliers in price.
-Bar Charts: Displaying room types and neighborhood group distributions.
-Key Findings and Insights
-Price Trends:

-Manhattan has the most expensive listings, followed by Brooklyn.
-Entire homes/apartments cost significantly more than private or shared rooms.
-Room Type Distribution:

-Entire homes/apartments are the most common, but private rooms offer budget-friendly options.
-Outliers in Price:

-Few listings priced at $10,000+ were detected, indicating the need to filter such extreme values.
-Availability Patterns:

-Listings with high availability tend to have lower prices and more reviews, likely due to better guest experience.
-Host Behavior:

-For Guests:

-Look for listings with high availability and good reviews for a better experience.
-Private rooms in Brooklyn offer affordable stays compared to Manhattan.
-For Hosts:

-Improve availability and review response rates to attract more bookings.
-Manage pricing effectively to compete within the borough's market.
-Future Work
-Use machine learning to predict prices based on room type and location.
-Perform sentiment analysis on reviews to better understand guest experiences.
-Create an interactive dashboard using Plotly or Tableau for live monitoring.
-Conclusion
-This project offers valuable insights into the New York Airbnb market, helping both guests and hosts make informed decisions.
-By using EDA techniques, we identified key trends and developed actionable recommendations.
-Future improvements can involve advanced analytics and predictive modeling to further enhance the findings.
+The dataset consists of approximately 20,765 listings with 22 features, including:

+Price
+Room type
+Neighborhood group
+Availability (365 days)
+Reviews per month
+Number of beds
+Methodology
+Data Cleaning: Handled missing values and corrected data types

+Outlier Management: Addressed extreme price values to ensure robust analysis

+Exploratory Analysis: Created visualizations including:

+Bar charts & histograms

+Boxplots & heatmaps

+Pair plots & correlation analysis

+Key Insights
+💡 Key Insights

+Manhattan commands the highest average prices, followed by Brooklyn

+Entire homes/apartments dominate both availability and pricing

+68% of listings fall within the $50-$300 price range

+Higher availability correlates with lower prices and increased review volume Recommendations
+For Guests

+Consider private rooms in Brooklyn for more affordable accommodation Prefer listings with higher availability and strong review activity For Hosts

+Maintain competitive pricing within the local market Improve availability and guest engagement to increase bookings Future Enhancements
+Develop a machine learning model to predict listing prices Perform sentiment analysis on guest reviews
+Create an interactive dashboard using Plotly or Tableau Conclusion
+This project demonstrates the use of exploratory data analysis techniques to uncover trends and patterns in Airbnb listings.
+The insights derived can help both guests and hosts make informed decisions, and the project can be further enhanced with advanced analytics and predictive modeling.